In this post, we’re going to review the best budgeting apps you can use in 2022.

 - Connects with the Mint app to import transactions and data to Pocketsmith

-- Gives email notifications according to set schedule.
+- Gives email notifications according to a set schedule.

 - Advisor access allows any third party to become a member and manage accounts